MarcialRosales/dot-net-core-pcf-workshop/README.md

   - name: fare-service
     path: publish
     host: mr-fare-services
     domains:
     - private-dev.chdc20-cf.solera.com
     env:
       ASPNETCORE_ENVIRONMENT: Production
     services:
     - service-registry
   ```
 4. Build
   `dotnet publish -o publish -r ubuntu.14.04-x64`
 5. Deploy
   `cf push`
 6. Check the credentials PCF has injected into our application
   `cf env fare-service`

 7. Check the application has registered with Eureka.
 Get the url of the dashboard
   `cf service service-registry`

 8. Update flight-availability

 TODO Add more content

 ## Load fares from external application using centralized configuration

 In `load-fares-from-external-app` we configured the location of `fare-service` using local configuration file like `appsettings.json`.
 We also learnt that we can override that setting thru environment variables (`cf set-env` or in the `manifest.yml`).

 Now, we are going to move the configuration to a central location, the *Config Server*.

 [Introduction to Config Server](https://github.com/MarcialRosales/spring-cloud-workshop/blob/master/docs/SpringCloudConfigSlides.pdf)

 TODO explain code changes and project changes

+* Create Controller : FlightController
+* Create Model class : Flight
+* Create DbContext : FlightContext
+* Enable migrations (we need to add EF package)
+  `enable-migrations`  this creates a `Migrations` folder and a `Configration.cs` file to configure  migrations if needed
+  `add-migration FlightTable`  this creates a class called `FlightTable` with would create the database from scratch.`Up` method creates it and `Down` deletes them in case of rollback.
+  `update-database` runs the migrations classes to create or update the database.

+* Create IFlightRepository & FlightRepository
+* `Install-Package Unity` : DI Container (IDependencyResolver implementation)

 1. Check the config server in the market place
   `cf marketplace -s p-config-server`

 2. Create a service instance using `config-server.json` file found in the folder `load-fares-from-external-app-using-configserver`
   The json file contains the service's settings.
 Check out the [docs](https://docs.pivotal.io/spring-cloud-services/1-4/common/config-server/configuring-with-git.html) for more details.
   `cf create-service -c config-server.json p-config-server standard config-server`

 3. Make sure the service is available (`cf service config-server`).
 It will indicate `create in progress` or `create succeeded`.

 4. Update manifest to include `config-server`

 5. Build
   `dotnet publish -o publish -r ubuntu.14.04-x64`

 5. Deploy
   `cf push`